HaikuTeam/docs/using-haiku/reusable-components.md

 To use your components, simply drag them onto the Stage from the left hand menu the same way you would with an imported element.

+>Coming soon: the ability to share components between projects, and pull in components from other users; all from within the app.

 <br>